THE BATTLE OF UHUD

 Indeed, I absolve myself of blame in front of al Siddiq with an apology,

-For what Musaylimah the al Khadhdhab claims.
+For what Musaylimah al Khadhdhab claims.

 The Muslims were delighted by his letter, and the poet of the Muslims said regarding him: